Milwaukee visits Callaghan and Wright State

 Fairborn, Ohio; Thursday, 2 p.m.
 EST

-BOTTOM LINE: Wright State hosts Milwaukee after Solomon Callaghan scored 20 points in Wright State's 88-73 victory against the Oakland Golden Grizzlies.
+BOTTOM LINE: Wright State faces Milwaukee after Solomon Callaghan scored 20 points in Wright State's 88-73 win over the Oakland Golden Grizzlies.

-The Raiders have gone 5-2 at home.
-Wright State averages 78.4 points and has outscored opponents by 10.1 points per game.
+The Raiders are 5-2 on their home court.
+Wright State scores 78.4 points and has outscored opponents by 10.1 points per game.

-The Panthers are 3-0 in Horizon League play.
-Milwaukee has a 2-1 record in games decided by 3 points or fewer.
+The Panthers are 3-0 in conference games.
+Milwaukee ranks third in the Horizon League with 35.9 rebounds per game led by Faizon Fields averaging 6.5.

-Wright State averages 78.4 points per game, 0.9 fewer points than the 79.3 Milwaukee allows.
-Milwaukee has shot at a 43.3% rate from the field this season, 0.7 percentage points less than the 44.0% shooting opponents of Wright State have averaged.

-The Raiders and Panthers face off Thursday for the first time in conference play this season.
+Wright State's average of 7.6 made 3-pointers per game is 1.2 fewer made shots on average than the 8.8 per game Milwaukee gives up.
+Milwaukee scores 10.5 more points per game (78.8) than Wright State gives up (68.3).

-TOP PERFORMERS: Michael Cooper is averaging 15.4 points for the Raiders.
-Michael Imariagbe is averaging 11.4 points and six rebounds over the last 10 games.
+TOP PERFORMERS: Michael Cooper is shooting 48.0% and averaging 15.4 points for the Raiders.
+Callaghan is averaging 1.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Raiders: 5-5, averaging 78.2 points, 30.0 rebounds, 13.3 assists, 8.7 steals and 4.8 blocks per game while shooting 48.7% from the field.
 Their opponents have averaged 70.2 points per game.